Dime Bank has a history of serving everyday people:

 - 2009: The Stonington Borough branch celebrated a summertime opening.

 In some ways, those early 10-cent depositors might not recognize today's Dime Bank.
-As a full-service financial institution, Dime offers consumer and commercial banking, home mortgages, trust services and, through Dime Investment Services, insurance and investments.
+As a full-service financial institution, Dime offers consumer and commercial banking, home mortgages, trust services and, through a strategic alliance with Northstar Wealth Partners, insurance and investments.
 But just like in 1869, we still deliver all of our services with a personal touch.